Christians consider Jesus the Christ

 the Farewell discourse.
 John 17:24 also refers to the Father loving Jesus "before the foundation of the world".

-of controversies developed about how the human and divine are related within the person of Jesus.
-Eventually in 451 the Hypostatic
+number of controversies developed about how the human and divine are related within the person of Jesus.
+Eventually in 451

-union was decreed, namely that Jesus is both fully divine and fully human.
-However, differences among Christian denominations
+the Hypostatic union was decreed, namely that Jesus is both fully divine and fully human.
+However, differences among Christian

-which brought forth a "new man" who undid the damage caused by the fall of the first man, Adam.
-Just as the Johannine
+significance which brought forth a "new man" who undid the damage caused by the fall of the first man, Adam.
+Just

-view of Jesus as the incarnate Logos proclaims the universal relevance of his birth, the Pauline perspective emphasizes the
+as the Johannine view of Jesus as the incarnate Logos proclaims the universal relevance of his birth, the Pauline perspective

-as the second: Adam, having corrupted himself by his disobedience, also infected humanity and left it with a curse as inheritance.
+Jesus as the second: Adam, having corrupted himself by his disobedience, also infected humanity and left it with a curse as

-The birth of Jesus, on the other hand, counter-balanced the fall of Adam, bringing forth redemption and repairing the damage
+inheritance.
+The birth of Jesus, on the other hand, counter-balanced the fall of Adam, bringing forth redemption and repairing

 manner, with salvation; so that what we had lost in Adam - namely to be according to the image and likeness of God- that we